-- Accelerated BS in Nursing with spring and fall semester starts (for students who don't have a nursing license)
+- Pre-Licensure BS in Nursing with spring and fall semester starts (for students who don't have a nursing license)

-- Nursing Early Assurance Program (for high school seniors and Freshman with fewer than 30 credit hours)
+- Nursing Early Assurance Program (for high school seniors and college freshman with fewer than 30 credit hours)

 What You Will Achieve

 Graduates of the baccalaureate program will achieve the following:

 - Expand on their knowledge of science and humanities gained in their undergraduate programs by integrating and applying scientific findings from a broad range of disciplines to practice.

 - Work with individuals, families, and populations in diverse settings and health care systems to develop and lead initiatives promoting safe, high quality, culturally sensitive, and cost-effective patient care.